-In Indian culture a pooja room is considered to be an integral part of the house.
+In Indian culture, a Pooja room is considered to be an integral part of the house.
 Praying is a form of meditation that not only gives us strength but also is essential for mental and spiritual satisfaction.

-Rules To Keep Idols In Pooja Room
+Vastu Rules To Keep Idols In The Pooja Room

-Brhamha, Vishnu, Mahesh, Kartikeya, Indra, Surya.
+Brahma, Vishnu, Mahesh, Kartikeya, Indra, Surya.

 Ganesh, Durga, Shodas, Matrika, Kuber, Bhairav.